 Are you or a loved one living with a terminal illness and are or will soon be residing in a palliative care facility?
 Have you thought about, or even heard of, using cannabis products for symptom management?
 Did you know that cannabis has been used for several illnesses dating back to ancient times?
 However, the use of cannabis, all but dwindled within the medical community, courtesy of social and legal fears of substance abuse.
-With emerging evidence of medical cannabis relieving numerous symptoms, it’s no surprise that interest has again peaked in the use of medicinal cannabis and its benefits for symptom relief.
+With the emerging use of medical cannabis to help relieve numerous symptoms, it’s no surprise that interest has again peaked in the use of medicinal cannabis and its benefits for symptom relief support.

 About Cannabis And Palliative Care

 In a palliative care environment, some patient symptoms can be hard to treat using only the treatment measures available.
-Early clinical data, along with anecdotal reports, have even proven that cannabinoids may be a promising pharmacologic option in the management of pain for this group of patients.
+Cannabinoids may be a promising pharmacologic option to promote the management of pain for this group of patients.

 Cannabinoids are natural chemicals obtained from the cannabis plant, or they can be manufactured synthetically.
 They engage with cannabinoid receptors, or they share chemical sameness with endocannabinoids or both.
 In palliative care medicine, some cancer symptoms may be modulated via cannabinoid receptors (CB1 and CB2).
-Some symptoms that can be relieved include:
+Some possible symptoms that could find treatment support include:

 - Sleep disorders